- Any grade (most popular for pre-K through Grade 2)

 When you click on book it you will be taken to our booking calendar.

-- Select a field trip — pumpkin patch, corn maze, or the whole shebang
+- Select a field trip — pumpkin patch, corn maze, or the both maze and pumpkin patch

 - Select a day and time of arrival — If you do not see an opening at your preferred time, please contact us and we will see what we can do–again, the actual scheduling is more of an art than a science and the website artificial intelligence is not always quite up to the job.
 Field trips are available on weekdays only.
 We schedule field trips at 30-minute intervals to ensure that buses and vans have enough time to unload and park